mimisasouvanh/apidocs/v1.0/resources/identity.md

 # identity resource type

-The Identity type represents an identity of an _actor_.
+The **identity** resource represents an identity of an _actor_.
 For example, and actor can be a user, device, or application.

 ### JSON representation

-Here is a JSON representation of the resource
+Here is a JSON representation of the resource.

 <!-- {
   "blockType": "resource",